S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 -   **External Constraints**: _What are important external constraints to the delegatees' autonomy and influence?_
 -   **Key Challenges**: _What are the most important known (or anticipated) challenges the delegatees might face?_
 -   **Key Resources**: _What essential resources can the team (or role keeper) make use of?_
--   **Delegator Responsibilities**: _What responsibilities can delegatees rely on the delegator to take care of to support them to successfully account for this domain?_
+-   **Delegator Responsibilities**: _What responsibilities can delegatees rely on the delegator to take care of to support them to successfully attend to this domain?_
--   **Competencies, Qualities and Skills**: _What competencies, qualities and skills are required – or at least preferable – to successfully account for this domain?_
+-   **Competencies, Qualities and Skills**: _What competencies, qualities and skills are required – or at least preferable – to successfully attend to this domain?_
 -   **Key Metrics and Monitoring**: _What are the critical indicators of progress, performance, project health, etc, how frequently will they be measured and by whom?_
 -   **Evaluation Schedule:** _When and how will you evaluate the effectiveness of the domain's design and the success of the team (or role keeper) in fulfilling the domain's purpose?_